elinsterz/50-Days-of-Poetry-Sites/README.md

 # 100 Days of Poetry Sites
 Summer 2019

 For the next 100 days I will be creating microsites using JavaScript, HTML and CSS.
 The content for each site are taken from a poem or short story.
 The first day will be selecting the text, designing the static page using HTML and CSS.
 The second day will be adding interactivity using Javascript.

+Note: the sites will not be mobile-friendly.
+Designing and developing for desktop only.

 ----